furryfixer/convert_from_webp/index.md

 #  * Will process multiple files, allowing mixture of pics/animations
 #  * Will average frame delay/duration if variable in webp
 #      animations to better approximate original playback speed
-# Requires "libwebp-tools" and optionally, libnotify.
+# Requires "libwebp-tools" and optionally, "libnotify".
 Basenames or
 # full pathnames may be used, but arguments must be files,
 # not directories (no recursion).
 Default ouput formats are:
 # PNG for pics and GIF for animations.
 Change in first two lines